fscucchia/FScucchia_Open_Lab_Notebook-Mass_Lab/README.md

-#Open Science_transparent and reproducible work
+Open Science_Transparent and Reproducible Work

 This open lab notebook is platformed on GitHub and is directly linked to GitHub repositories that contain further details presented in notebook posts.